If you have rental property, you need to make sure you have the right business structure to protect yourself and your profits.

 California, New Jersey, and New York are known as some of the worst.

-But creating an LLC must be done in the right way to maximize those protections.
+When you create an llc, it must be done in the right way to maximize those protections.
 You should not attempt this yourself unless you have previous experience in managing this type of business structure.

-Send me a message at email@example.com regarding your personal situation and I’ll come up with tailored recommendations and an action plan for what you need to do next.
+Send me a message at email@example.com regarding your situation and I’ll come up with tailored recommendations and an action plan for what you need to do next to further understand the process of creating an LLC in your state.

 An LLC for rental property should be considered vital for anyone who wants to invest in rental property in the US.